xodio/xod/docs/tutorial/18-comparisons/README.md

 ![Screencast](./screencast.gif)

-In the example shown, if the `analog-input` node (our photoresistor) returns a value greater than the threshold, the `greater` node will set the `OUT` pin to `true`, and the LED will turn on.
+In the example shown, if the `analog-sensor` node (our photoresistor) returns a value greater than the threshold, the `greater` node will set the `OUT` pin to `true`, and the LED will turn on.